Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Experiments

+\textbf{Baselines.} We compare VMR‑RLVR with traditional RLHF under identical training configurations and sample sizes, with the training data and reward mechanism being the sole differing factors. \begin{itemize} \item \textbf{RLHF with $\mathcal{D}_{\text{MCP}}$} optimizes policy model on the prompts from $\mathcal{D}_{\text{MCP}}$. \item \textbf{RLHF with $\mathcal{D}_{\text{GP}}$} trains the policy model on the prompts from $\mathcal{D}_{\text{GP}}$. \end{itemize}

-\textbf{Implementation Details.}We utilize the verl framework \cite{sheng2024hybridflow} to enhance the efficiency of our training process.
+\textbf{Implementation Details.} We utilize the Verl framework \cite{DBLP:conf/eurosys/ShengZYWZZPL025}.
 In each rollout stage, we generate 16 responses from 512 prompts, maintaining a temperature and top-p value of 1.0, without implementing the dynamic sampling method.
 Subsequently, we conduct 16 policy updates using these responses.
-We clip the ratio within the range of 0.8 to 1.24 and set the clip-ratio-c \cite{ye2020mastering} to 10.0 to avert entropy collapse \cite{cui2025entropy}.
-We calculate the average loss using the "sequence-mean-token-mean" method.
+We clip the ratio within the range of 0.8 to 1.24 and set the clip-ratio-c \cite{DBLP:conf/aaai/YeLSSZWYYWGCYZS20} to 10.0 to avert entropy collapse.
+We calculate the average loss using the sequence-mean-token-mean method.
 We do not incorporate KL divergence into either the rewards or the final loss calculation.
 We set the entropy coefficient to 0.0 and set the learning rate to 1e-6.
 We constrain the maximum prompt length and decode length to 16,384 tokens, with a total length limit of 32,768 tokens.
+The $\alpha$ is set to 0.1.
+Each experiment is conducted using 32 NVIDIA H800 GPUs, each equipped with 80GB of memory, and lasts for approximately 12 hours.